sethreidnz/react-introduction-tutorial/02-First-Component.md

 ```

 This is simply a class that extends the React class [Component](https://facebook.github.io/react/docs/component-api.html).
-At the top we are importing the React library as well as using the es2015 [destructuring](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
+At the top we are importing the React library as well as using the ES2015 [Destructuring Assignment](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
 syntax to get a reference the Component class at the same time.

 Components are simple classes that have [various life cycle events](https://facebook.github.io/react/docs/component-specs.html) that React calls